romland/xorzee/README.md

 # Better Motion (current name is: MintyMint)
-A fast, high quality streamer and motion detector.
+A low-latency, high quality streamer and motion detector.
 The goal is that it must run on (the) one core of a Raspberry Pi Zero[1].

 ## Elaboration
-- [x] High quality stream meaning: 1920x1080 @ 30 FPS.
+- [x] High quality stream meaning: HD (1920x1080) @ 30 FPS.
+- [x] ...low-latency meaning: video stream should have delay no higher than 200 milliseconds
 - [x] ...able to stream live camera feed to dozens of web-clients simultaneously
-- [x] ...not have a stream delay higher than 0.2 seconds
 - [x] ...ability to only stream video when there is activity
 - [x] ...configurable sensitivity of motion detection
 - [x] ...set areas of interest for motion detection